cugos/qgisworkshop_org/docs/source/workshop/python_in_qgis_tutorial.rst

     - the second argument is the basename -- the name that the layer takes in the table of contents

     - the third argument is the provider key.
 Basically, the function wants to know what driver will be used to read this data.
-For our purposes, the "ogr" will be used most of the time with vector data
+For our purposes, "ogr" will be used most of the time with vector data

 Notice that the\  `addRasterLayer <http://doc.qgis.org/head/classQgisInterface.html#808a34b507a8c4204d607a5857d62748>`_ \only takes two arguments -- the path and basename for the layer.